raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-Where an application-layer middle box (e.g., a DNS proxy, forwarder, or session multiplexer) is in the path the middle box MUST NOT blindly forward DSOP messages in either direction, and MUST treat the inbound and outbound connections as separate sessions.
-This does not preclude the use of DSOP messages in the presence of an IP-layer middle box such as a NAT that rewrites IP-layer and/or transport-layer headers, but otherwise preserves the effect of a single session between the client and the server.
+Where an application-layer middle box (e.g., a DNS proxy, forwarder, or session multiplexer) is in the path the middle box MUST NOT blindly forward DSO messages in either direction, and MUST treat the inbound and outbound connections as separate sessions.
+This does not preclude the use of DSO messages in the presence of an IP-layer middle box such as a NAT that rewrites IP-layer and/or transport-layer headers, but otherwise preserves the effect of a single session between the client and the server.